 The temple was the center of Jewish worship.
 It possibly had a majestic appearance.
 It should have been the most precious place for God’s people.
 However, as Jesus walked in and looked around (Mark 11:11), what His keen eyes observed obviously sickened Him.
 His heart would have broken at what He saw.
 According to Matthew 21:12 and Mark 11:15-16, the hallowed place of worship had been turned into a literal market place by unscrupulous vendors!

 For just a moment, close your eyes and try to imagine the feelings that were going through the heart of Jesus.
-He knew that He would have to resort to drastic measures to clean up what He called “My house of prayer” (Matthew 21:13).
-In fact, if we take Mark 11:11 literally, Jesus did not cleanse the temple that day.
+He knew that He would have to resort to drastic measures to clean up what He called “My house of prayer” (Matthew 21:13), and In fact, if we take Mark 11:11 literally, Jesus did not cleanse the temple that day.
 Instead, He went to Bethany to spend the night there.
 I can’t help thinking that the Lord didn’t sleep very well that night, knowing what course of action He had to take the following day.
 Of course, He did go into the temple the following day and cleaned it inside out!
 He in fact compared it to a ‘den of robbers!’
 (Mark 11:17).

 I would like to make two applications from this part of the story.
 They are,